RUGSoftEng/2017-Hestia-Server/source/plugins/README.md

 ### Perform()
 The perform methods translates the current state of an activator to an action that can be performed by the peripheral.
-For example, With the activators of philips hue devices this in when the REST post is send to the bridge.
+For example, with the activators of philips hue devices this in when the REST post is send to the bridge.

+# Examples
+To have a look at some really simple implementation take a look at the plugins of the mock organization.
+These should be easily understood and give an idea about what a plugin should look like.
+For a more real life and working example take a look at the plugins of the "khilips" organization.
+This are the plugins used for installing new devices for the peripherals of the Philips hue.